tj-oreilly/uboone_lab_student_copy/README.md

 - Download this repository either via git or by pressing the green "Code" button and then "Download ZIP".
 - Extract the ZIP file into your local OneDrive folder.
 - Download the bnb_run3_mc_larcv.h5 file from either USB or onedrive link (provided by TAs), and place within the /data/ folder
-- Being reading through the lab script, good luck!
+- Begin reading through the rest of the lab script, good luck!